 For Docker users with a Compose-based containerized development workflow,

 another way to use Mutagen is by integrating it with your Docker Compose

 Compose implementation (built on Docker Compose) that uses

 attributes in your Compose YAML files to automatically start and stop

 synchronization and forwarding sessions that target your Compose volumes and

 networks.
 This allows you to replace bind mounts and exposed ports and enables

-you to run your project on a cloud-based Docker host while still editing code
+you to run your project on a cloud-based Docker engine while still editing code

 and accessing your application locally.

 If you’re not using Docker Desktop or Compose, or if you have more specific requirements, Mutagen also offers a more generic project mechanism that allows you to automate the creation and termination of synchronization and forwarding sessions.